wavesplatform/docs.wavesplatform/docs/en/blockchain/account/readme.md

 The private and public keys are 32 byte arrays.
 In UIs, the keys are displayed as [base58](https://en.bitcoin.it/wiki/Base58Check_encoding) encoded strings.
 Base58-encoded keys can be of different length, the maximum length is 44 characters.

-Example of a private key in base58:
+Example private key in base58:

 ```
 6yCStrsBs4VgTmYcSgF37pmQhCo6t9LZk5bQqUyUNSAs
 ```

-Example of a public key in base58:
+Example public key in base58:

 ```
 5cqzmxsmFPBHm4tb7D8DMA7s5eutLXTDnnNMQKy2AYxh